 At least that’s what I said in my exit interview.

 I’m torn between giving you an explanation and assuming I don’t need to.
-After all, why would anyone want to work at a place where the CEO makes fun of mental illness, everyone is banging each other, the doctors can’t speak English, the guy across the hall is plotting your death, and your boss thinks the rapture is happening next week?
+After all, why would anyone want to work at a place where the CEO makes fun of mental illness, everyone is banging each other, the doctors can’t speak English to the patients they’re treating, the guy across the hall is plotting your death, and your boss thinks the rapture is happening next week?

 Me, that’s who.